Close Alert Banner

 • Enter into a service agreement with KFL&A Public Health.

-• Submit monthly reports (number of naloxone kits distributed and people trained).
+• Submit regular reports on number of naloxone kits distributed and people trained.

 • Provide kits and training only to eligible clients (clients who are at risk of opioid poisoning or a loved one of someone at risk).